Kwame Raoul: Early life

-Early political career
+Early career

+Raoul served as a partner of the law firm of Quarles & Brady, with a practice concentrating on employment and labor litigation.
+Raoul also served as Cook County prosecutor and previously worked as senior counsel for the City Colleges of Chicago.

 Raoul unsuccessfully challenged incumbent 4th ward Chicago alderman Toni Preckwinkle in both the 1995 and 1999 aldermanic elections.

 Senate career

-Raoul was appointed on November 6, 2004 to fill the state Senate vacancy caused by the resignation of his predecessor, Barack Obama, who had just been elected to the United States Senate.
+Raoul was appointed on November 6, 2004, to fill the state Senate vacancy caused by the resignation of his predecessor, Barack Obama, who had been elected to the United States Senate.

-Since his arrival in Springfield, Raoul has successfully advanced legislation promoting civil justice, early childhood education, domestic violence prevention and political reform.
+During his time as Senator, Raoul successfully advanced legislation promoting civil justice, early childhood education, domestic violence prevention, and political reform.
 In his first year in the General Assembly, Raoul established a progressive agenda.
-His work led to the passage of laws expanding access to early voting in Illinois, and the state's Low Income Energy Assistance Program and a crack down on the Pay Day loan industry.
+His work led to the passage of laws expanding access to early voting in Illinois and the state's Low Income Energy Assistance Program, as well as a crackdown on the payday loan industry.

-Raoul has sponsored a bill that would require grants distributed by Illinois State Board of Education to early childhood education and preschool programs to be used to improve and expand the quality of services.
-He has also backed legislation aimed at easing the reintegration of ex-offenders into the community.
-His legislation allows good conduct credit to be awarded to inmates who earn their high school diplomas or GEDs, as well as inmates who participate in substance abuse programs.
+Raoul sponsored a bill that would require grants distributed by Illinois State Board of Education to early childhood education and preschool programs be used to improve and expand the quality of services.
+He also backed legislation aimed at easing the reintegration of ex-offenders into the community.
+This legislation allows good conduct credit to be awarded to inmates who earn their high school diplomas or GEDs, as well as inmates who participate in substance abuse programs.

-Raoul has championed legislation on criminal justice reform including the recent historic legislation that abolishes the death penalty and legislation creating the Torture Inquiry Commission.
+Raoul has championed legislation on criminal justice reform, including legislation that abolishes the death penalty and legislation creating the Torture Inquiry Commission.
 He also championed legislation aimed at breaking the code of silence by deterring intimidation of those who cooperate with law enforcement officers.

-Raoul has supported efforts to create and retain jobs in the State of Illinois including convention center reforms and a multibillion dollars capital bill.
-He has been the chief sponsor of legislation to extend the Economic Development for a Growing Economy (EDGE) tax credit to companies in order to retain and create jobs in our state.
-He recently championed the effort to pass comprehensive workers compensation reform that will save Illinois employers in excess of half a billion dollars.
+Raoul has supported efforts to create and retain jobs in the state of Illinois, including his sponsorship of legislation to extend the Economic Development for a Growing Economy (EDGE) tax credit to companies.
+He also championed the effort to pass comprehensive workers' compensation reform.

-As chairman of the Senate's Pension and Investment Committee, Sen. Raoul has fought hard for pension ethics reform and has led efforts to expand opportunities for minority and women-owned financial service firms and ridding the State's pension systems of corruption.
-As chairman of the Senate's Redistricting Committee, Sen. Raoul introduced legislation that created the Illinois Voting Rights Act to protect racial and language minorities in the legislative redistricting process.
-In addition, Raoul serves as Chair of the Judiciary Committee, Vice-Chair of the Criminal Law Committee and a member of the Executive, Gaming, Insurance and Public Health Committees.
+As chairman of the Senate's Pension and Investment Committee, Raoul advocated for pension ethics reform and led efforts to expand opportunities for minority and women-owned financial service firms.
+As chairman of the Senate's Redistricting Committee, Raoul introduced legislation that created the Illinois Voting Rights Act to protect racial and language minorities in the legislative redistricting process.
+In addition, Raoul served as Chair of the Judiciary Committee, Vice-Chair of the Criminal Law Committee and a member of the Executive, Gaming, Insurance and Public Health Committees.